ZeroZhuang0/DATA1902project/README.md

 Volume (BTC):The volume of bitcoin in bitcoins that was in transactions Volume (Currency):The volume of bitcoin in dollars

-Some days have missing data on tweets Setniment analysis obc has room for issues such as sarcasm spelling mistakes etc and since op did not provide list of 30 phrases we cannot comment on validity, i think spam tweets are filteres out (?)
+Strenghts and weaknesses: Some days have missing data on tweets Setniment analysis obc has room for issues such as sarcasm spelling mistakes etc and since op did not provide list of 30 phrases we cannot comment on validity, i think spam tweets are filteres out (?)

 ### Chicago Crime
 ID,  Case Number, Date, Block, IUCR, Primary Type, Description, Location Description, Arrest, Domestic, Beat, District, Ward, Community Area, FBI Code, X Coordinate, Y Coordinate, Year, Updated On, Latitude, Longitude, Location
+- Historical Wards 2003-2015, Zip Codes,	Community Areas,	Census Tracts,	Wards,	Boundaries - ZIP Codes,	Police Districts, Police Beats

-22 col
+22 col  30 col 6,981,560
 Information about location (slightly off or generalised as a form of redaction) as longtidude and latitude as well as x coordinates and

 liability/disclaimer: The City of Chicago (“City”) voluntarily provides the data on this website as a service to the public.